MASM for x64 (ml64.exe)

 Visual Studio includes both 32-bit and 64-bit hosted versions of Microsoft Assembler (MASM) to target x64 code.
 Named ml64.exe, this is the assembler that accepts x64 assembler language.
 The MASM command-line tools are installed when you choose a C++ workload during Visual Studio installation.
 The MASM tools are not available as a separate download.
 For instructions on how to download and install a copy of Visual Studio, see Install Visual Studio.
 If you do not want to install the complete Visual Studio IDE, but only want the command-line tools, download the Build Tools for Visual Studio.

 To use MASM to build code for x64 targets on the command line, you must use a developer command prompt for x64 targets, which sets the required path and other environment variables.
 For information on how to start a developer command prompt, see Build C/C++ code on the command line.

 For information on ml64.exe command line options, see ML and ML64 Command-Line Reference.

 Inline assembler or use of the ASM keyword is not supported for x64 or ARM targets.
 To port your x86 code that uses inline assembler to x64 or ARM, you can convert your code to C++, use compiler intrinsics, or create assembler-language source files.
-The Visual C++ compiler supports intrinsics to allow you to use special-function instructions, for example, privileged, bit scan/test, interlocked, and so on, in as close to a cross-platform manner as possible.
+The Microsoft C++ compiler supports intrinsics to allow you to use special-function instructions, for example, privileged, bit scan/test, interlocked, and so on, in as close to a cross-platform manner as possible.
 For information on available intrinsics, see Compiler Intrinsics.